 Additionally, Adobe Reader has the built-in accessibility features available in Acrobat:

-Adobe Reader X, however, does not have the accessibility authoring tools included in Acrobat X. For example, it cannot perform optical character recognition (OCR) conversions, nor can it add missing alternate text descriptions to graphics in PDF files.
+Adobe Reader DC, however, does not have the accessibility authoring tools included in Acrobat Pro DC.
+For example, it cannot perform optical character recognition (OCR) conversions, nor can it add missing alternate text descriptions to graphics in PDF files.

-The resulting PDF files contain computer-generated text, which is necessary for making the file's information accessible via screen readers and other assistive technologies.
+The resulting PDF files contain computer-generated text, which is necessary for making the file's information accessible to screen readers and other assistive technologies.
 You may need to further process the files at this point by using the accessibility authoring tools in Acrobat to add structure (tags), alternate text for graphics that appear in the file, and accessible form fields if applicable.
 You may also need to adjust the reading and tab order for interactive PDF file components.
+The Make Accessible Action in Acrobat Pro DC helps to automate many of these tasks.

-Acrobat offers a number of options for creating accessible, interactive PDF forms.
+Acrobat Pro offers two options for creating accessible, interactive PDF forms.
 The form tools in Acrobat Pro allow you to automatically recognize form fields in PDF files and Microsoft Word documents.
-Acrobat form tools can create accessible interactive PDF forms.
-You can also use Adobe LiveCycle® Designer ES software, a point-and-click graphical form design tool that simplifies the creation of forms and that is included with Acrobat Pro.
-Forms and documents that are created in LiveCycle Designer ES can be merged with business data and rendered as a number of accessible file types, including PDF, HTML, and SWF.
+Acrobat form tools can also create accessible interactive PDF forms.

 The ability to tag PDF documents is part of the PDF specification that allows PDF files to contain logical document structure such as headings, figures, and paragraphs.
 Tagged PDF files include complete logical structure plus additional information about a document's contents that substantially increase accessibility.